dss-extensions/dss_sharp/examples/WinFormsAppSample/README.md

         }
 ```

-And, without exception, we need to manually check the error number for most of
+And, without exceptions, we need to manually check the error number for most of
 API calls.
 For example, our previous `button2_Click` now becomes:

 ```csharp